asyncapi/website/pages/blog/conference-2022.md

 ## Was it worth it?

-If it wasn't worth it, I wouldn't say it was amazing and thanks to the contributions from the organization, community, speakers and sponsors.
+I wouldn't say it was amazing if it weren't worth it!
+The conference was amazing thanks to the contributions from the organization, community, speakers, and sponsors.

 Take a look at the number of views we had on Youtube alone, don't forget numbers don't lie.